| Title: | A 'ggplot2' Extension Inspired by 'GraphPad Prism' |

 a ggplot.
 Clipping must be turned off if the ticks are to appear outside the

-plotting area, for example with: coord_cartesian(clip = "off")
+plotting area, for example with: coord_cartesian(clip = "off").

-annotation_ticks( sides = "b", type = "both", outside = FALSE, tick.length = unit(4.8, "pt"), minor.length = unit(2.4, "pt"), linewidth = 0.6, colour = "black", color = NULL, linetype = 1, lineend = "butt", alpha = 1, data = data.frame(x = NA) )
+annotation_ticks( sides = "b", type = "both", outside = FALSE, tick.length = unit(4.8, "pt"), minor.length = unit(2.4, "pt"), linewidth = 0.6, colour = "black", color = NULL, linetype = 1, lineend = "butt", alpha = 1, data = data.frame(x = NA) )annotation_ticks( sides = "b", type = "both", outside = FALSE, tick.length = unit(4.8, "pt"), minor.length = unit(2.4, "pt"), linewidth = 0.6, colour = "black", color = NULL, linetype = 1, lineend = "butt", alpha = 1, data = data.frame(x = NA) )

 sides |